filipopo/UrlShortener/README.md

 Otherwise visit your domain e.g https://example.com/

-To create the admin user run this from the root of the project
+The first registered user will be an admin, to instead create the admin user manually run this from the root of the project

 `python manage.py createsuperuser`